carmenez/carmenez.github.io/source/_posts/Code Poems.md

 <a href="http://i.imgur.com/toAUfNC.png"><img src="http://i.imgur.com/toAUfNC.png" /></a>

 many things sweetly translate when seen through code.  the complications of loss and love can be simplified to booleans, vars, longs, and if's.

-I've recently lost someone and have felt trapped in the void loop.
 Forced to create breakpoints in order to debug the entire source code.
-Its a long complicated code, un-tabbed & messy.  missing comments it has become unclear, but runs forever, although over time glitches, gets slow, breaks, and is unable to compile.
+I'm living a long complicated code, un-tabbed & messy.  missing comments it has become unclear, but runs forever, although over time glitches, gets slow, breaks, and is unable to compile.

 <a href="http://i.imgur.com/wWX2CO4.png"><img src="http://i.imgur.com/wWX2CO4.png" /></a>